sazonovanton/SirChatalot/README.md

 * YandexGPT.SummarizeTooLong: Whether to summarize first set of messages if session is too long instead of deleting it.
 Default: `False`.
 * YandexGPT.RequestLogging: Whether to disable logging of API requests by the Yandex Cloud (learn more [here](https://yandex.cloud/en/docs/yandexgpt/operations/disable-logging)).
 Default: `False`.

-> [!WARNING]
-> There can be some changes in the way Yandex GPT API works, so it can be unstable.

 ## Vision
 Bot can understand images with [OpenAI GPT-4](https://platform.openai.com/docs/guides/vision) or [Claude 3](https://docs.anthropic.com/claude/docs/vision) models.
 To use this functionality you should make some changes in configuration file  (change OpenAI to Anthropic if you use Claude).